Andile Jali

-Andile Ernest Jali (born 10 April 1990) is a South African soccer player who plays for Mamelodi Sundowns in the Premier Soccer League and the South African national football team.
+Andile Ernest Jali (born 10 April 1990) is a South African professional soccer player who once played for Orlando Pirates, Mamelodi Sundowns and is currently signed to Chippa United.
+He also plays for the South African national team.

 Club career

-University of Pretoria

 Mhlekazi, as his teammates refer to him, has made a name for himself since moving from the National First Division side Pretoria University to Soweto giants Orlando Pirates.

-Orlando Pirates

 He joined Orlando Pirates in 2009.
 He since became the subject of favourable comparisons to Benedict Vilakazi - who wore the number 15 jersey before Jali.

 Jali was part of the Orlando Pirates squad that made history in South African football by winning three trophies in one season under Dutch coach Ruud Krol.
 The same team went on to defend two of their trophies won in the previous year and also win another to make it a back to back treble.
 Jali has established himself as one of the most important players in the Orlando Pirates squad, winning several trophies at his time at the club.
 Partly due to his success with the Soweto side, he was touted as the future captain of the South African national team (Bafana Bafana).
 He has also received acclaim for his performances with some analysts claiming he has the potential to make a name for himself in European football.

-KV Oostende

 In January 2014, Jali signed for Belgian Pro League team K.V.
 Oostende.
 During the 2015–16 season, he's second at the club; Jali was impressive, helping guide Oostende to a 5th-place finish in the Belgian Pro League.

+In 2023 he moved to Moroka Swallows, but the club faced major internal problems with players leading a strike.
+Moroka Swallows forfeited two league games.
+In January 2024, over 20 players were fired, including Jali.
+Jali lost a legal case against Moroka Swallows.